sakshivij/sakshivij/README.md

 ### I am a Software Engineer
 - 🔭 I'm a reader and love to read anything that I can get my hands on
 - 🌱 I’m a traveller by heart.
 I look for ways to escape to places surrounding nature
-- 💬 Connect with me for anything.
-Happy to help!
+- 💬 Connect with me for anything related to tech.
+Happy to help, develop and grow!
 <br>

 ### Languages and Tools: